MIMS Application Instructions

-The I School receives about 350 applications each year and aims to bring in a class of 50 students.
+The I School receives about 350 applications each year and aims to bring in a class of about 49 students.
 Applications are evaluated holistically based on a combination of grade point average, GRE score, work experience, statement of purpose, and letters of recommendation.
 As much as possible, applicants are judged on a combination of these factors.
 A minimum of two years of job experience is preferred, although not required.
 All successful applicants must have statements of purpose that demonstrate goals and interests consistent with the mission of the I School.

 (1) Online Application Forms

-The Statement of Purpose and Personal History are two separate essays.
+The Statement of Purpose, Personal History, and Short Answer Essay are three separate essays.

 The Statement of Purpose should succinctly explain your reasons for applying to the I School, briefly review your relevant academic preparation and work experience, and describe your future professional goals once the degree is acquired.
 The focus should be on your preparation, experience, and aims rather than a discussion of the trends or the importance of information in general.
 The most successful statements are 1–2 pages in length and focus on the strengths and experiences of the applicant, providing the reviewers with evidence and justification for admitting those applicants who are qualified and well-suited for the I School.

 The Personal History should include any relevant information not already included in the Statement of Purpose.
 Additional suggestions may be found in the Graduate Division's Personal Statement Guide.
 There is no minimum length for the Personal History.

-The two essays are used in part to evaluate the candidate's writing skills.
-Pursuant to UC Berkeley policy, the statements must be written by the candidate her or himself.
+The three essays are used in part to evaluate the candidate’s writing skills.
+Pursuant to UC Berkeley policy, these essays must be written by the candidate her or himself.
 For admitted students, application materials must comply with the Code of Student Conduct.